techidaily/site-win11-tips/source/_posts/optimal-pc-protection-limiting-multiple-antiviruses.md

  Microsoft Defender, the antivirus program that comes pre-installed with modern versions of Windows, can regularly consume 30-40% of the CPU power.
 That's on an average laptop and with real-time scanning is enabled.
 But any AV software that does the same will cost the system a similar amount.

- If you use Microsoft Defender and your system is feeling the burn, be sure to[tweak these Microsoft Defender settings to make your PC perform better](https://www.makeuseof.com/windows-defender-performance-tweaks/) .
+ If you use Microsoft Defender and your system is feeling the burn, be sure to [tweak these Microsoft Defender settings to make your PC perform better](https://www.makeuseof.com/windows-defender-performance-tweaks/) .

 ## 3\.
 False Positive Virus Detection